 Best Websites for Paid Online Surveys

-I have done a lot of research on this by signing up and participating, and also finding out from other people what sites they are using.
+I have done a lot of research on this by signing up and participating in surveys with a number of paid online survey companies.
+Plus finding out from other people what sites they are using.
 Here are my top 3.

 MyOpinions – You can earn anywhere from 70 to 300 points per survey (which is dependent on the time taken).
 You can redeem either $20 or $50 through PayPal or gift cards.
 I like them because they give you 20 points even if you don’t qualify for the survey.
 Please note: if you use the link here to sign up I will receive a small commission of $5.